ElijahLynn/drupal-to-durpal/README.md

-drupal-to-durpal
+Drupal to Durpal
 =============

-Chrome extension that replaces occurrences of 'Drupal' with 'Durpal'
+Chrome extension that replaces occurrences of 'Drupal' with 'Durpal'.